Debriefing: When things go wrong.

 Enhancing communication for and with our children should be the primary role of any educational setting.
 Providing the skills and methods to reflect on an incident poses a number of challenges in practice particularly for those individuals with a severe learning disability.
 There needs to be an acceptance from external agencies that any student debriefing in practice faces a range of challenges faced in translating complex Information (Kruger and Northway 2017).

 Very limited research is available on debriefing Autistic children following incidents.
 We therefore developed our own system and maintain a record of all debriefs.
 These will are quality assured by senior staff.
 The mental health services Code of practice for the mental health act (DoH 2015) states that a post incident review should be should be undertaken following restrictive practice to help patients understand what has happened.
 It is felt that some of our children would benefit from this explanation.
 It will be down to staff discretion whether a debrief is appropriate as it is felt that bringing up an incident may illicit an anxiety or negative response.

 Do to the nature and complexity of the challenges faced by our students each will require an individualised approach to how post incident actions are managed by the staff team.
 A number of resources have been developed to use with students to help them understand the situation.

 It is highly recommended that staff adapt these as required to match the skill level of the individual.
-Staff will be encouraged to share these adapted versions and be expected to trial different methods to engage the students in this process.
+Staff will be encouraged to share these adapted versions and be expected to try different methods to engage the students in this process.